tushartushar/taksidiotis/guide.md

 * Peek a Bloom is the perfect destination for a night out or coffee.
 It's environment, innovative cocktails linked to names and stories, amazing coffee made with on the spot roasted beans and healthy snacks are the reason it is one of the top spot for athenians and tourists.
 [click to see location](https://goo.gl/maps/bm1Af1QsNpD2)

+* Don’t miss stunning views of the Parthenon from the famous Athens Rooftop Bar called "AthenStyle", the best spot for meeting people and chilling after a long day sightseeing.
+Enjoy all year happy hours cheap drinks and live the AthenStyle experience!
+[Click here to see more.](http://athenstyle.com/en_GB/rooftop/)

 ## Night life

 * Enjoy R&B and house music while enjoying your favorite drink at "Toyroom" in the center of Athens.